 The signing of the MTA-outgoing by Kiel University is carried out by legal representation of Kiel University (through the Nagoya Protocol office) and the user of the genetic resources (i.e. Researcher).
 Any changes in the content of the MTA must be coordinated and approved by the Nagoya Protocol Compliance Officer at Kiel University.

 In Germany, compliance checks started in 2018.
-Compliance-checks are conducted by the Competent National Authority of the Country where the access and utilization of the resource will take place (in Germany the Federal Agency for Nature Conservation) to control if users of genetic resources have fulfilled due diligence obligations.
+Compliance-checks are conducted by the Competent National Authority (in Germany: the Federal Agency for Nature Conservation) of the Country where the access and utilization of the resource will take place to control if users of genetic resources have fulfilled due diligence obligations.

 In case of questions or concerns, you can email the Nagoya Protocol Compliance Officer at Kiel University.